slugbyte/lackluster.nvim/README.md

 1. Install `slugbyte/lackluster.nvim` with your favorite package manager
 2. Set your colorscheme to `lackluster`, `lackluster-hack`, or `lackluster-mint`
 3. (optional) Setup Lualine
-3. (optional) Tweek Color and Transparency
+3. (optional) Tweak Color and Transparency
 3. (optional) Disable Plugin Highlights

 ```lua